 During our time in Bodh Gaya we’ll spend time at the Dungeshwari (Mahakala) caves (~45-minute drive).
 This is the site where Siddhartha Gautama lived on the banks of the Nairanjana River with five ascetic followers for four to five years, practicing austerities.
 After he realized that these austerities could not lead him to enlightenment, he abandoned them.
 We’ll also visit Senani village, where Siddharta walked after leaving his ascetic companions.
 Near death from starvation, here he was offered milk rice by a Brahmin girl named Sujata.

-On the 10th we’ll drive to Rajgir (~2.5 to 3 hours) where we’ll spend the night.
+On the 10th we’ll drive to Rajgir (~2.5 to 3 hours) where we’ll spend two nights.
 The area around Rajgir is extraordinarily rich in Buddhist heritage sites.
 We’ll spend time at Vulture’s Peak (Gridhrakuta) which is said to be the favorite of all the Buddha’s retreat locations.
-We’ll visit Venuvan (Bamboo Forest), where the Buddha spent his 2nd, 3rd, 4th, and 17th rainy season.
+We’ll visit Venuvan (Bamboo Forest), where the Buddha spent his 2nd, 3rd, 4th, and 17th rainy seasons.

-We’ll also explore the nearby ruins of Nalanda the following morning, the ancient center of Buddhist learning from the early 5th century to 1200 CE.
+We’ll explore the nearby ruins of Nalanda on the morning of the 12th.
+Nalanda was the ancient center of Buddhist learning from the early 5th century to 1200 CE.
 From Tricycle: “In [Nalanda’s] prime it had over 10,000 students, 2,000 staff, and denied 80% of its applicants.
 It would be hard to overstate how big time it was, and not just in Buddhist history.
 Dating back to the fifth century, it was one of the first institutions of higher learning in the world.
 Scholars came from all over the world to study philosophy, medicine, astronomy, and other subjects.”

 While in Lumbini, we’ll also take a drive (90 minutes) to Tilaurakot, a site that many people believe is the true location of Kapilavastu, the kingdom where Siddhartha spent his first 29 years.
 Standing on the ruins of the ancient city walls and looking out at the countryside, one can only imagine what Prince Siddhartha might have been feeling as he left his family and embarked on his quest for liberation.

-Our pilgrimage ends on the morning of the 17th, but we can help you to arrange further exploration of Nepal or India.
-Your pilgrimage includes your flight from Lumbini back to New Delhi or a flight to Kathmandu, Nepal.
-If you wish to visit the Taj Mahal, or perhaps explore the beauty of Nepal’s mountains, national parks & wildlife, and rich culture, let us help!
+Our pilgrimage ends on the morning of the 18th in Lumbini.
+If you wish to explore the beauty of Nepal’s mountains, national parks & wildlife, and rich culture, let us help!
 We can even arrange a private trip to Bhutan, a short and scenic flight from Kathmandu.